Updated: Jun 10, 2022

 The pre-mortem technique I blogged about recently is incredibly useful in this area too.

-In summary of the 4 points, start up owners need to have two key skills: the ability to know yourself including surfacing your own hidden biases.
+In summary of the 4 points, start-up owners need to have two key skills: the ability to know themselves including surfacing their own hidden biases.
 And you need to train yourself to have a wide perspective on your business, using a range of opinions and data before you make key decisions.